Human-assisted Robotic Policy Refinement via Action Preference Optimization: Experiments

 \subsection{Generalization to Novel Tasks}

-In this section, we assess our framework's generalization capability under three novel scenarios, as illustrated in Figure~\ref{fig:disruption}.
+In this section, we assess APO's generalization capability under three novel scenarios, as illustrated in Figure~\ref{fig:disruption}.
 (1) \textbf{Position Disruption}: For the Square\_D0 task, we replace the fixed initial stick position with randomized placements within a bounded operational area.
 (2) \textbf{Background Disruption}: In the StackThree\_D0 task, we substitute the default white background with a gray one.
 (3) \textbf{Texture Disruption}: In the ThreePiece\_D0 task, the original red blocks are transmuted to wood-grain visual properties.
 These experiments systematically evaluate robustness against spatial, background, and visual texture variations.
 To fine-tune the base model on novel disruption scenarios, we collect 20 interaction trajectories under disruption scenarios and combine them with 20 expert demonstrations from the original task for subsequent fine-tuning.

-Our objective is to develop a human-assisted action preference optimization method that facilitates continuous improvement, enabling performance enhancements in novel disruption scenarios while retaining original task capabilities during model fine-tuning.
+Our objective is to develop an action preference optimization method that facilitates continuous improvement, enabling performance enhancements in novel disruption scenarios while retaining original task capabilities during model fine-tuning.
 Thus, we evaluate the performance of the fine-tuned model across both disruption scenarios and original scenarios.

 As shown in Tabel~\ref{tab:var_result}, the base policy exhibits some degree of performance degradation in disruption scenarios.
 However, the performance decline is relatively minor in cases of background disruption, whereas disruptions in object texture and position significantly impact performance.
 Both behavior cloning methods and preference optimization methods struggle to achieve significant performance improvements in novel disruption scenarios.
-In contrast, our approach can effectively adapt to new disruption scenarios through adaptive reweighting.
+In contrast, APO can effectively adapt to new disruption scenarios through adaptive reweighting.

 Table ~\ref{tab:var_ori_results} presents the performance of the optimized model after being fine-tuned from disruption data on the original task.
 The results reveal that behavior cloning methods exhibit severe catastrophic forgetting, resulting in substantial performance degradation.
 By contrast, the preference optimization method achieves mitigated performance decline with the constraints of the reference model.